 Generational renewal

 Many experienced volunteers are now over sixty.
 Sustaining the movement depends on bringing younger people in—who often contribute skills in digital outreach, social media, and technology.
-The task is to connect tradition and innovation without losing depth.
+The next-phase challenge is combining the older generation's mountain experience with the younger generation's digital tools.

 International exchange

 Taiwan has begun collaborating with Japan’s Michinoku Coastal Trail and South Korea’s Jeju Olle Trail, sharing management strategies and ecological ethics.
-These partnerships position Taiwan as a regional leader in trail culture.
+Taiwan's trail management experience is gradually drawing attention within the Asia-Pacific trail community.

 Conclusion: trails as an ethic of place